Mools222/Persistence-FileSystem/README.md

 # Persistence-FileSystem

 Demonstration of how to persistet data to the file system.

+## How to use
+Press run.